Call for more info:Tom Keyser (512) 788-1143

-The highest previous flood records ever recorded along the Blanco River were recorded in 1929 with a flood level of 33.5 feet.
+The highest previous flood records ever recorded along the Blanco River in Wimberley were recorded in 1929 with a flood level of 33.5 feet.
 The Memorial Flood of 2015 reached official reports of over 41.5 feet, an incredible increase of 8 feet over the previous record!
-And this was along a river basin which is considered in flood conditions when the river reaches 13 feet!
-Trees over 300 years old were uprooted or snapped like toothpicks and some of the remaining trees not washed away show damage and debris as high as 60+ feet!
+And this was along a river basin which is considered in flood conditions when the river reaches 13 feet.
+Trees more than 300 years old were uprooted or snapped like toothpicks and some of the remaining trees not washed away show damage and debris as high as 60+ feet!

 To say this is an unprecedented disaster is understating the obvious.
 People along the river and in the area were notified of this flood prior to it's arrival Saturday night, but no one was prepared for something of this magnitude, especially when it hit in the dark around midnight!

-As of this time, three weeks after the disaster, a full accounting of damages and loss of life is still in progress.
-There are currently 9 official confirmed deaths and at least 2 others unaccounted for and hundreds of homes either totally destroyed or heavily damaged by flood waters just within the immediate Wimberley area.
+Three weeks after the disaster, a full accounting of damages and loss of life was still in progress.
+There were nine official confirmed deaths and at least two others unaccounted for and hundreds of homes either totally destroyed or heavily damaged by flood waters just within the immediate Wimberley area.
 Even homeowners and businesses located along tributaries such as Cypress Creek, which flows directly through the downtown area of Wimberley, experienced substantial flooding due to water backing upstream from the Blanco River.
 A majority of affected properties are not covered with flood insurance.